PlumpMath/async-square/README.md

 # async-square

-An experiment in ClojureScritp and Core.Async.
+An experiment in ClojureScript and Core.Async.
 Renders a square canvas element and listens for arrow key events to move.
 Color of object changes recursively through an infinite lazily evaluated gradient.

 ## Usage